sinucep/kOS-Computer/Doc/KSP-BASIC.md

 #TOGGLE AG1.
 ```
 ### CLS
 Wrapping of the Kerboscrpt clearscreen.
-Tt set the cursor to 0,0 position.
+It set the KSP-BASIC cursor to 0,0 position.
 ### CO
 Set a permanent color.
 Command print is affected.
 ```